yig/GMU-CS425/README.md

 Modify `demo/helloworld.cpp` to start up your engine, run its main loop, and shut it down when the main loop terminates.

 **You have reached the second checkpoint.** Commit your code to your git repository.
 Upload it for grading.
-Run `xmake clean` and then zip your entire directory.
+Run `xmake clean --all` and then zip your entire directory.
 This checkpoint should contain:

 * A graphics manager class that creates a window.
 * A game engine class that starts up the graphics manager and runs a game loop 60 times per second.
 Your game engine won't take a user update callback yet.